mercadopago/sdk-nodejs/README.md

 2. Copy the access_token in the [credentials](https://www.mercadopago.com/mlb/account/credentials) section of the page and replace YOUR_ACCESS_TOKEN with it.

-Thats all, you have Mercado Pago SDK installed.
+That's it!
+Mercado Pago SDK has been successfully installed.

 ## 🌟 Getting Started